pepe2k/u-boot_mod/README.md

 - [TP-Link GPL Code Center](http://www.tp-link.com/en/support/gpl/ "TP-Link GPL Code Center")
 - [D-Link GPL Source Code Support](http://tsd.dlink.com.tw/GPL.asp "D-Link GPL Source Code Support")

-The concept for this project came from another U-Boot modification, dedicated to small and very popular TP-Link router - model **TL-WR703N**, which includes web fail safe mode: **[wr703n-uboot-with-web-failsafe](http://code.google.com/p/wr703n-uboot-with-web-failsafe/)**.
+The concept for this project came from another U-Boot modification, dedicated to a small and very popular TP-Link router - model **TL-WR703N**, which includes web fail safe mode: **[wr703n-uboot-with-web-failsafe](http://code.google.com/p/wr703n-uboot-with-web-failsafe/)**.
 I was using it and decided to make my own version, which could have some improvements, additional capabilities, support for different models and work with all modern web browsers.

 First version of this modification was introduced on **OpenWrt** forum in [this thread](https://forum.openwrt.org/viewtopic.php?id=43237), at the end of March 2013 and was dedicated only for TP-Link routers with **Atheros AR9331** SoC.
 Now, it supports also models from different manufacturers, devices with **Atheros AR9344** (like **TP-Link TL-WDR3600** and **TL-WDR43x0**) and other (in the near future **Atheros AR9341**) are under development.